Select Box

 Limited choice selection

-When users need to make a selection from a predefined list of options, a Select Box provides a clear and efficient interface for choosing among the available alternatives;
+When users need to make a selection from a predefined list of options, a Select Box provides a clear and efficient interface for choosing among the available alternatives.

 Don’t use for: